AndrewEllis93/Print-Tuning-Guide/README.md

 **1)** Visit the [pressure advance calibration site](https://realdeuce.github.io/Voron/PA/pressure_advance.html).

 **2)** Fill out the parameters.
-Most are self explanatory or should be left at defaults, but these are some specific settings that I recommend:
+Most are self explanatory (e.g. bed size / retraction) or should be left at defaults, but these are some specific settings that I recommend:

 - **Printer**
     - **Layer Height**: 0.25mm